Planning a School Visit

 Activity Steps

-Step 1: Take two pieces of ordinary white paper (about 4 x 5 in.) and pass one of them around the classroom.
+1. Take two pieces of ordinary white paper and pass one of them around the classroom.
 Ask each student to rub the piece of paper between his or her fingers for a moment before passing it along.

-Step 2: After everyone has touched the paper, have students compare it to the piece that was not passed around.
+2. After everyone touches the paper, have students compare it to the piece that was not passed around.

-Step 3: Discuss how much dirt and oil are on the sheet that they touched and how these residues can damage works of art.
-Tell students that thousands of people visit the Museum every day, and speculate on what the paper might look like if thousands of people had touched it!
-Use their comments as a springboard for a discussion on the importance of preserving art for future generations.
+3. Discuss how much dirt and oil are on the sheet that students touched, and how these residues can damage works of art.
+Tell students that thousands of people visit the Getty Museum everyday.
+Speculate on what the paper might look like if thousands of people had touched it.
+Use their comments as a springboard to discuss on the importance of preserving art for future generations.
 Why is it important to preserve works of art?
-What can we learn from art?
-What works of art in your home or in the community would they want to preserve?
-Why?

 Students in the Museum